cloudmesh/classes/docs/source/assignments.rst

 Paper p1
 ^^^^^^^^^

-      This assigment may be conducted as a group with at most two students.
+      This assignment may be conducted as a group with at most two students.
 It will be up to you to find another student, or you can just do the paper yourself.
 There is no need to keep this team during the semester or the project assignment you can build new